BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Can keto help with inflammation?

 Inflammation is your body’s immune response to things that cause it harm.
-High-sugar diets have been found to&trigger persistent low-grade chronic inflammation in the body.
+High-sugar diets have been found to trigger27 persistent low-grade chronic inflammation in the body.

-BHB (a ketone body) has been found to counteract this immune response and help&subside chronic inflammation.
+BHB (a ketone body) has been found to counteract this immune response and help subside chronic28 inflammation.

 4